Hardy's Well: History

+In 1994 the landlord and landlady Andy Pye and Melanie Pemberton made an agreement with poet Lemn Sissay to have his poem "Hardy's Well" painted on the exterior south gable wall of the building as a piece of public art.

-The pub was owned by Enterprise Inns and was listed as an asset of community value in 2015 as a result of an application by the Rusholme & Fallowfield Civic Society.
-The pub closed in July 2016, and was at risk of being demolished.
-A planning application by Eamar Development to turn it into flats and shops was submitted in 2018, which would have seen the shell of the pub incorporated into a larger building, with the poem on the wall as part of the inside of the foyer as well as being replicated on the new building's outside wall.
-The new building would have been six storeys tall, and contained 62 flats with shops on the ground floor.
+The pub was owned by Enterprise Inns and was listed as an asset of community value in 2015 following an application by the Rusholme and Fallowfield Civic Society.
+It closed in July 2016 and was considered at risk of demolition.
+In 2018 Eamar Developments submitted a planning application to convert the building into flats and shops, retaining the shell of the pub within a larger structure and incorporating the poem on the wall into the foyer, with a replica on the new building's exterior.
+The proposed development would have been six storeys tall, and contained 62 flats, with shops at ground level.
+The application was withdrawn in June 2021.

+Demolition

-On 25 May 2023, following an arson attack and fire on the site, Manchester City Council condemned the building on the grounds of the structure being unstable with risks to pedestrians and the local area.
-An emergency demolition notice was issued to the building owner and contractors were instructed to demolish the pub.
+On 25 May 2023, following an arson attack and fire at the site, Manchester City Council condemned the building on the grounds that the structure was unstable and posed risks to pedestrians and the surrounding area.
+An emergency demolition notice was issued to the owner, and contractors were instructed to demolish the pub.
 Demolition took place on 26 May 2023.
+As of 2025, Google Street View imagery shows the site remaining an open, undeveloped plot, currently functioning as a surface‑level car park.

+Architecture

+The pub was a red-brick building with two storeys and three bays.
+It was topped by a parapet on three sides, decorated with blue and gold mosaic-tiled signage bearing the name "Birch Villa" and the Hardy's Brewery name.
+When the pub was renamed Hardy's Well in the late 20th century, the "Birch Villa" inscription was painted over, leaving only the Hardy's name visible.